sanjai-b-2006/YOLO-Real-Time-Object-Detection/README.md

 ## ▶️ Run the App
-### bash
+### Bash

- streamlit run app.py
+   -streamlit run app.py

- Then open the URL provided (usually http://localhost:8501) in your browser.
+   -Then open the URL provided (usually http://localhost:8501) in your browser.

 ## 📸 How It Works